mkh-welsch/metric_space/README.md

 }

-/*** access a single node by index ***/ auto data_record = cTree[1]; // internaly just traverse throuh the tree and gives back the corresponding data record in linear complexity, avoid this.
+/*** access a single node by index ***/ auto data_record = cTree[1]; // internaly it just traverse throuh the tree and gives back the corresponding data record in linear complexity, avoid this.
 ```

 ## use a custom container with custom metric